McMaster-Baby-Lab/handbook/pages/Basics/labEttiquette.md

    - Please ensure that you are dressed appropriately for a work setting while in the lab.
 We want to ensure professionalism when interacting with participants and running studies.

 - **Kitchen Area & Food Storage:**
    - Food and drinks are permitted in the lab space but not permitted in testing areas.
 Food should never be left out, especially overnight.

    - There is a Keurig Coffee Maker in the lab, please feel free to bring your own coffee pods.
    - There is also a kettle, fill it with water and push down on the switch at the back to start boiling.
    - There is also a microwave, please ensure you clean it after each use.

-### Cleaning the space
+- **Cleaning the space:**
    - Please help keep the lab space clean!

    - If you choose to eat/drink anything please ensure that you are throwing out any garbage in the appropriate bins.
 Cans cannot go in the lab recycling and must be discarded in the bin beside the elevators.
 Please ensure your workspace is left clean when you leave the lab.

    - Once a family has left, please clean all toys in the waiting area.

    - If your shift is on Friday afternoon, please vacuum the lab space if there are no participants in the lab.

    - Cleaning supplies can be found in the kitchen area.